Pesticide application on green spaces, golf courses and for pest management

 - Do not apply pesticides mixed with fertilizers on lawn surfaces;

-- Post a sign (PDF 444 Kb) (French) at all access points if the area is fenced in after applying a pesticide to a lawn or paved surface or on trees and ornamental shrubs.
-If the area is not fenced in, signs must be posted every 20 metres;
+- Post a sign (PDF 231 Kb) (French) at all access points if the area is fenced in or otherwise bounded (for example, by a hedge) after applying a pesticide to a lawn or paved surface or on trees and ornamental shrubs.
+If the area is not fenced in, or otherwise bounded, signs must be posted every 20 metres or less around the grounds.

 If you apply aerosol treatment for pest management, the following is mandatory: